ezEngine/docs-src/pages/docs/materials/materials-overview.md

 **Two Sided:** If enabled, polygons with this material can be seen from both sides.
 This is useful for fences, vegetation and other *masked* geometry that is often represented only by a single polygon but can be looked at from both sides.

-**MaskThreshold:** Used for the *Masked* blend mode (see above).
+**Base Color:** The base color of the material.
+When no *base texture* is used, this is its only color, otherwise it is multiplied into the base texture color.

 **UseBaseTexture:** If enabled, the *Base Texture* is used to color the object.
 This requires proper UV coordinates on the mesh.

-**Base Color:** The base color of the material.
-When no *base texture* is used, this is its only color, otherwise it is multiplied into the base texture color.
+**MaskThreshold:** Used for the *Masked* blend mode (see above).

-**UseNormalAndRoughnessTexture:** If enabled, the shader uses the *Normal Texture* to apply *normal mapping* and the *Roughness Texture* to determine how rough the surface is.
-These affect the quality of lighting on the objects.
+**UseNormalTexture:** If enabled, the shader uses the *Normal Texture* to apply *normal mapping*.

+**UseOcclusionTexture:** If enabled, an *OcclusionTexture* is used to affect lighting and to pronounce crevices.
+The effect of this can be very subtle.

-**Roughness Value:** If no *Roughness Texture* is given, this is the fallback roughness value to use for lighting.
+**Roughness Value:** If no *Roughness Texture* is given, this value is used for lighting.
+If a roughness texture is available, this value is multiplied into the texture's value.
 The rougher a material is (value closer to one), the more *diffuse* the lighting will be (stone, cloth, etc).
 The smoother the material is (value closer to zero), the more pronounced specular highlights it will have (glass, ceramic).

+**UseRoughnessTexture:** If enabled, the shader uses the *Roughness Texture* to determine how rough the surface is.
+The texture's value is multiplied with the *Roughness Value* so make sure to set that `1` to get the exact result.

+**Metallic Value:** If no *Metallic Texture* is provided, this is the fallback value.
+Typically this should be `1` for metals and `0` for all other material types.

 **UseMetallicTexture:** If enabled, a dedicated *Metallic Texture* is used to specify per pixel whether it is a metal or not.
 In physics, a material is either a metal or not, in computer graphics values in between are allowed and used to blend between the two results.

-**Metallic Value:** If no *Metallic Texture* is provided, this is the fallback value.
-Typically this should be `1` for metals and `0` for all other material types.

-**UseEmissiveTexture:** If enabled, the *Emissive Texture* is used to define per pixel where the material will *glow*.
-This is multiplied with the *EmissiveColor*, so make sure that is not set to black (its default).
+**UseOrmTexture:** If enabled, a dedicated *Occlusion / Roughness / Metallic (ORM) Texture* is used to specify these values per pixel.
+This takes precedence over the individual *UseOcclusionTexture*, *UseRoughnessTexture* and *UseMetallicTexture* options and if individual textures are also specified, they are not going to be used.
+ORM textures pack these three values into 3 channels (*Red = Occlusion*, *Green = Roughness*, *Blue* = *Metallic*) which is generally more efficient, though it means you can't have different resolutions for each texture.

 **EmissiveColor:** An additional overall emissive color.
 If an *Emissive Texture* is activated, these two colors are multiplied, so you need to set this to *white* for the texture to have an effect.
 This is an HDR color, so you can scale up its *intensity* and thus pronounce the glow even further.

-**UseOcclusionTexture:** If enabled, an *OcclusionTexture* is used to affect lighting and to pronounce crevices.
-The effect of this can be very subtle.
+**UseEmissiveTexture:** If enabled, the *Emissive Texture* is used to define per pixel where the material will *glow*.
+This is multiplied with the *EmissiveColor*, so make sure that is not set to black (its default).

-## Render Modes
+## Material Preview

-The 3D viewport of the material editor allows you to switch [render modes](../editor/editor-views.md#render-modes) to inspect only specific aspects of the material.
+The 3D viewport of the material editor allows you to switch the [render mode](../editor/editor-views.md#render-modes) to inspect only specific aspects of the material.

+Using the *eye dropdown menu* you can also select different meshes for previewing the material on.

 ## See Also

 * [Visual Shaders (TODO)](visual-shaders.md)
 * [Textures](../graphics/textures-overview.md)